andy8radshaw/project-2/README.md

 This API allowed us to:
 - GET a random recipe from the full database
 - GET a selected recipe based on its ID
-- GET a random recipe based on an ingredient that a user had inputted.
+- GET a random recipe based on an ingredient that a user had inputted

 This then lead us to think of creating a parody app based on Tinder.
 From here we were then able to create a storyboard and wireframe for the app using Figma.